MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

-Concepts:
-- Branches
-- Triggers

-Tasks:
-- Edit train script locally by working in branch
-- Trigger pipeline with pull request event with tag “Release-v.”

-Success:
-- Show you can trigger the AML pipeline with pull request

 # Trigger GitHub Actions with trunk-based development

 Triggering a workflow by pushing directly to the repo is **not** considered a best practice.
 Preferably, you'll want to review any changes before you build them with GitHub Actions.